parseablehq/parseable/README.md

 ]'
 ```

-2. Then access the Parseable dashboard to verify the log data is present
+Access the Parseable dashboard to verify the log data is present

 <table>
 <tr>